LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

 Consistent argument order makes interfaces easier to use
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-8.41 Function arguments **must** be ordered the same way for all routines in a Toolkit component.
+8.41 Function arguments **must** be ordered similarly for all routines in a Toolkit component.

-      Common conventions are either to put all input arguments first, then outputs, or the other way around.
-Input and output and outputs **must not** be mixed in a function signature.
+      Common conventions are either to put all input arguments first, then outputs, or vice versa.
+Input and output arguments **must not** be mixed in a function signature.
 Parameters that are both input and output can make the best choice unclear.
 Conventions consistent with related functions **must** always be followed.
-When adding new parameters to an existing method, the established ordering convention **must** be followed.
-Do not just stick new parameters at the end of the argument list.
+When adding a new parameter to an existing method, the established ordering convention **must** be followed.

+.. note:: When adding an argument to an existing method, do not just stick it
+          at the end of the argument list.

 Pointer and reference arguments and const